KurtPask/Comp3-FinalProject/README.md

 This repo contains the data, functions, and scripts needed to run our final project files in our HPC environment.

-### Intended use: Log into Hamming, clone repo into a "COMP3" folder, and then run .sh script
+### Intended use: Log into Hamming, clone repo into your directory on Hamming, and then run .sh script

 ### How to clone this repo into your Hamming directory: